withastro/roadmap/proposals/0046-astro-env.md

 ## Terminology

-- **Public variable**: variable replaced by its value at build time.
-Uses `import.meta.env` under the hood
+- **Public variable**: variable replaced by its value at build time
 - **Secret variable**: variable retrieved at runtime, never part of the bundle.
 Uses runtime specific features, like `process.env` or `Deno.env.get()`
 - **Server variable**: variable available server-side only
 - **Client variable**: variable available client-side only